E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM-CP2K_Interface/readme.rst

 parallelization scheme.
 The latter is not used with any current analytic potential subroutine so it is omitted (for more details on the potential subroutine see :ref:`here <PotMod>`).
-We advise to compile the PaPIM code first sucessfully (by executing and checking the standard tests) before linking it to CP2K.
+We advise to compile the PaPIM code first successfully (by executing and checking the standard tests) before linking it to CP2K.

 Upon adapting the ``Makefile``, the code compilation is executed by command ``make`` in the ``./source``